Observational Evidence for Primordial Black Holes: A Positivist Perspective: Gravitational-Wave Evidence

 \section{Gravitational-Wave Evidence}

 This section reviews the evidence for PBHs from gravitational-wave (GW) observations.
-The first detections of such waves were in 2015~\cite{Abbott:2016blz} and came from the merging of black holes which were unexpectedly large (around $30\,\Msun$) compared to those in X-ray binaries.
+The first detections of such waves were in 2015~\cite{Abbott:2016blz} and came from the merging of black holes which were unexpectedly large (around $30\.\Msun$) compared to those in X-ray binaries.
 This triggered renewed interest in PBHs, not only as a source of the mergers but also as a possible solution to the dark matter problem.
-Seven years later there are about $90$ detections in the third Gravitational-wave Transient Catalog (GWTC-3)~\cite{2021arXiv211103606T}, as shown in Fig.~\ref{fig:figLIGO}, and the properties of the GW sources are still intriguing.
+Eight years later there are about $90$ detections in the third {\it Gravitational-Wave Transient Catalog} (GWTC-3)~\cite{2021arXiv211103606T}, as shown in Fig.~\ref{fig:figLIGO}, and the properties of the GW sources are still intriguing.
 A unifying PBH scenario may explain the merging rates, the black hole mass distribution, the existence of events in the high- and low-mass gaps for stellar remnants, the mergers with highly asymmetric masses, the reported low spins and some subsolar black hole candidates.
-PBHs in the stellar-mass range can also lead to a GW background at nanohertz frequency, with contributions from both the PBH binaries themselves and the waves generated at 2nd order in perturbation theory by the density fluctuations which produce the PBHs.
-Such a background may have already been observed by {\it Pulsar Timing Arrays} (PTAs){\,---\,}the {\it North American Nanohertz Observatory for Gravitational Waves} (NANOGrav)~\cite{NANOGrav:2020bcs}, the {\it European Pulsar Timing Array} (EPTA)~\cite{Chen:2021rqp}, the {\it Parkes}~\cite{Goncharov:2021oub} and the {\it International Pulsar Timing Array} (IPTA)~\cite{Antoniadis:2022pcn} collaborations{\,---\,}but future observations are needed to confirm this.
+PBHs in the stellar-mass range can also lead to a GW background at nanohertz frequency, with contributions from both the PBH binaries themselves and the waves generated at second order in perturbation theory by the density fluctuations which produce the PBHs.
+Such a background may have already been observed by {\it Pulsar Timing Arrays} (PTAs).

+We note that connecting GW observations and the PBH abundance requires an understanding of the PBH clustering since this strongly impacts the PBH merger rates.
+It also requires an understanding of the PBH formation scenario, since this affects the amplitude of the scalar-induced GW background through the statistics of curvature fluctuations and the PBH mass distribution.
+In this section the mass of the PBH is denoted by $m$ and $f( m )$ denotes the PBH mass function.